 The phrase ‘the most wonderful time of the year’ is not traditionally associated with Halloween but as far as I'm concerned the year hits it peaks in October.

-Unlike the Christmas period, life goes on but the average day becomes more fun, punctuated with homes draped in cotton wool cobwebs and local kids road testing their costumes before the big day.
+Unlike the Christmas period, life goes on but the average day becomes more fun, punctuated with homes draped in cotton wool cobwebs and kids road testing their costumes before the big day.

 And while many will say that, similar to Valentine’s Day, it’s an occasion celebrated to benefit the commercial, Halloween actually has humble roots far closer to home.

 The festival stems from the Celtic celebration of Samhain marking the end of the harvest season and the beginning of the Celtic New Year.

 The people believed that during the night of October 31st into November 1st the barrier between the realm of the spirits and the real world grew weak.